-- Let children and youth give their input and facilitate any conversations they start. - Ask if there are any places missing that they forgot to put on their first map.
-If so, have them do this now. - Explain that they will now mark on the map three "risk areas" they wish would change.
-A risk area is where children and youth (or anyone) get hurt or could get hurt-for example, a neighborhood which is known to be particularly dangerous.
+- Let children and youth give their input and facilitate any conversations they start. - Ask if there are any places missing that they forgot to put on their first map? (if so, have them do this now). - Explain that they will now mark on the map the 3 "risk areas" they wish would change.
+A risk area is where children and youth do get hurt or could get hurt (or anyone).
+For example, a neighborhood which is known to be particularly dangerous.

-They can put three stars or three special color marks next to places already on the map.
+They can put 3 stars or 3 special color marks next to places already on the map.

-- Ask if there are any places missing that they want to change but they forgot to put on their first map.
-If so, have them do this now. - Let children and youth give their input and facilitate any conversations they start. - Once each participant has "voted" on the three risk areas to change, ask about their ideas on how to change these places to make them safe.
-Note where there are places which could never be made safer-for example, a river that always has a dangerous current and should never be used for swimming. - Let children and youth give their input and facilitate the conversation.
-Make sure to ask if there are differences about how to make places safe or safer for boys or girls, young children or older children. - Once the discussion has been finalized, choose a fun short exercise which allows the children to shake off any strong emotions.
+- Ask if there are any places missing that they want to change but they forgot to put on their first map? (if so, have them do this now). - Let children and youth give their input and facilitate any conversations they start. - Once each participant has "voted" on the 3 risk areas to change, ask about their ideas on how to change these places to make them safe.
+Note where there are places which could never be made safer for example a river that always has a dangerous current and should never be swam in. - Let children and youth give their input and facilitate the conversation.
+Make sure to ask if there are differences about how to make places safe or safer for boys or girl, little children, or older children. - Once the discussion has been finalized choose a fun short exercise which allows the children to shake off any strong emotions.
+If looking for ideas, for short exercises, this resource gives good examples.